 The Christmas Box House

-The Christmas Box International partners with local, national and international communities and groups to prevent child abuse and to improve the quality of life for children, teens and young adults who have been abused, neglected or are homeless.
+The Christmas Box International partners with local, national and international communities and groups to prevent child abuse and to improve the quality of life for children, teens and young adults who have been abused, neglected or are facing homelessness.

 Our motto is simple: every child deserves a childhood.

-In 1996, founder and New York Times best-selling author Richard Paul Evans created a safe place for Utah’s children, a Christmas Box House, naming the charity after his first novel, The Christmas Box.
+In 1998, founder and New York Times best-selling author Richard Paul Evans created a safe place for Utah’s children, an emergency shelter called The Christmas Box House, naming the charity after his first novel, The Christmas Box.

-Since completing construction of our emergency children’s shelters, we continue to grow our programs.
-From providing a Christmas morning to pairing mentors with teens aging out of foster care, our programs aim to serve the same youth that inspired the first Christmas Box House.
+Since completing construction of three Christmas Box House children’s shelters, we continue to grow our programs.
+From providing needed children’s items through 10 community-based resource rooms, connecting teens aging out of foster care with resources, or making a Christmas morning bright, our programs aim to serve the same youth that inspired the first Christmas Box House.

-For more information about The Christmas Box House, go to their website here: thechristmasboxhouse.org
+For more information about The Christmas Box International or to donate, go to: thechristmasbox.org/donate.